Tax Relief Strategies · · 15 min read

 2. Complete the Form: Take your time to fill out the necessary information, ensuring that all details match your documentation.
 If you choose to submit online, just follow the prompts provided by the e-submission system.

-3. Double-Check Your Information: It’s important to review your application for accuracy, including Social Security numbers and income amounts.
+3. Double-Check Your Information: It’s important to review your application for accuracy, including numbers and income amounts.
 We understand that this can be a bit stressful, but double-checking will save you time later.

 4. Submit Your Application: If you're filing online, simply submit electronically.
 If you prefer mailing, send your completed form to the Department of Revenue, P.O.
 Box 329, Jefferson City, MO 65102.